Parsl/parslguts/taskpath.rst

 A sample task execution path
 ############################

-In this section, I'll walk through the code path of a single Parsl task from invoking an app to running on an HighThroughputExecutor worker, and then sending the result back.
+In this section, I'll walk through the code as it executes a single Parsl task: from defining and invoking an app, through to running on a High Throughput Executor worker, and back again.

 Here's a simple workflow that you can run on a single computer.
-I'll point out as we go which bits would run on a worker node when running on an HPC system - but otherwise, as far as this section is concerned there isn't much difference between a single node and multiple node workflow run.
+I'll point out as we go which bits would run on a worker node when running on an HPC system - but as far as this section is concerned there isn't much difference between running locally on your laptop vs using a multiple-node configuration.

 .. code-block:: python